Nonfiction Books for 12-Year-Olds (7th Grade)

 An Invisible Thread: A Young Readers Edition by Laura Schroff and Alex Tresniowski

-I want to hug this book because people are amazing.
-Its message of kindness, trust, and friendship renews my faith in humanity in a BIG way.
-It’s a must-read, must-own, must-discuss true story.
-Laura first meets Maurice when he’s 11-years-old and begging on the street corner.
-First, she walks away.
-Then, she returns and says she’d like to buy him a meal at McDonald’s but has one condition– that she gets to eat with him.
-He is always hungry so he finds Laura again and she takes him to dinner again.
-We learn that there is never any food at his apartment, a lot of people living there including uncles and sisters, and a mother whose alcoholism means she’s not a reliable caretaker.
-Laura makes a commitment to Maurice and they eat dinner together every Monday.
-For YEARS.
+Filled with messages of kindness, trust, and friendship renews my faith in humanity in a BIG way.
+Laura first meets Maurice when he’s 11-years-old and begging on the street corner and she commits to Maurice.
+They eat dinner together every Monday for YEARS.
 Laura also packs him lunches for school and buys him outfits because he only had owned one dirty pair of sweatpants and a sweatshirt.
 (Which was yet another reason not to go to school.)
 What I like so much is how Laura treats Marice with respect and friendship — never, ever pity.
-She makes their time together educational, too — cooking from a recipe, sharing a Christmas experience for the first time, and things like that.
-Marice is an adult now with his own family and is still close friends with Laura.
-WOW!

 Brazen: Rebel Ladies Who Rocked the World by Pénélope Bagieu